 OGOship has both manual and automatic warehouses in its network.
 If you’re sending large volumes and want to emphasize quick delivery, the automated warehouse might be your best option.
 If your shipments need more customization, a manual warehouse could be a better solution for you.

-OGOship has several warehouses in Sweden, Estonia, Finland, and the Netherlands, with a new warehouse opening in the United States in 2020.
+OGOship operates several warehouses globally.
 With multi-warehousing, you can store your goods in any location, ensuring fast shipping times and a cost-efficient supply chain.

 Some 3PL service providers specialize mainly in transportation between locations, while some can handle everything from storage, fulfillment, inventory management, and transportation.
 Some 3PL companies are even specialized in a specific industry.